gopher-net/docker-ovs-plugin/README.md

 # Start the service with the following options or add them to DOCKER_OPTS
 # in /etc/default/docker Start the daemon with the debug flag
-$ docker -d -D --default-network=ovs:foo
+$ docker -d -D --default-network=ovs:ovsbr-docker0

 # Run a container
 $ docker run -it --rm busybox